istio/istio.io/content/en/docs/tasks/security/authentication/mtls-migration/index.md

 In the scenario where there are many services communicating over the network, it may be desirable to gradually migrate them to Istio.
 During the migration, some workloads have Envoy sidecars while some do not.
-For workloads with a sidecar, if you enforce mutual TLS, the connections from legacy clients (i.e., clients without sidecars) will lose communication since they do not have Envoy sidecars and client certificates.
+For workloads with sidecars, if you enforce mutual TLS, the connections from legacy clients (i.e., clients without sidecars) will lose communication since they do not have Envoy sidecars and client certificates.
 To solve this issue, Istio authentication policy provides a `PERMISSIVE` mode to solve